How's Your Credit?

-You might think that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
-The quality of your wallet begins the home buying process.
-Without a reasonable FICO score, purchasing a house is harder and, you could find yourself renting longer than you expected in Landrum until you improve your score.
+Choosing a lender isn't the first step in becoming a homeowner.
+In reality, the home buying process starts with your finances.
+Without a reasonable FICO score, buying a house is harder and, you could end up renting longer than you expected in Landrum, South Carolina until your score improves.

 - Types of Credit — Do you have a healthy mix of loans and credit cards?